 The configuration file can be created using a standard ASCII, text-based program such as Notepad.
-The configuration file is a .cfg file with the file name being the phone's MAC address: <phone's MAC address>.cfg.
+The configuration file is a .cfg file with the file name being the phone's MAC address: cfg.

-'''

 The syntax of the configuration file is as follows:

 '''

 <parameter name>=<value>

+'''